BYOD (Bring Your Own Device) can Work Well When Approached Properly.

-Since I wrote the controversial post, “5 Reasons Why BYOD is a Bad Idea” over the summer, and received such strong push back the concerns I noted, I’ve been looking forward to learning about sharing ways in which schools have addressed some of these potential issues.
+Since I wrote the controversial post, “5 Reasons Why BYOD is a Bad Idea” over the summer, and received such strong push back on the concerns I noted, I've been looking forward to learning about sharing ways in which schools have addressed some of these potential issues.
 This week, guest writer Caroline Ross introduces us to several schools that have tackled these challenges.

 In an effort to bring 21st century technology into the classroom despite continuous budget cuts, some school administrators have adopted district-wide “Bring your Own Device” (BYOD) initiatives and programs.
 Like the name suggests, BYOD programs allow students to bring their own tablets, smartphones, and laptops from home into the classroom for educational use.

 It seems like a lucrative idea, especially for schools that can't afford to supply each student with a shiny new tablet or e-reader, but that doesn't mean the concept hasn't met its fair share of criticism .
 Some experts have been quick to call out BYOD flaws and even speculate that BYOD programs aren't a long-term solution.
 Whether that's the case is yet to be determined, but there have been some successful BYOD implementations.
 Below are some school districts that have taken the time to prepare for the challenges that BYOD programs can bring and address them proactively.

 Oak Hills Local School District

 Similar to Allen Independent School District in Texas, Oak Hills Local School District in Ohio developed this robust “BYOD framework ” and set up a strict acceptable use policy before it launched its BYOD initiative in 2010.
 The policy states very clearly that violators will get their device privileges revoked.
 In addition, the district has made sure to document the initiative's progress on its blog.
 To date, the BYOD initiative and its digital desktop system (which can be accessed by any device) has saved the district $1.27 million.